 To better understand if solar panels are a good investment, we must appreciate and understand what and how residential solar panels can benefit us, there are few things we may want to consider.
 Listed below are questions you can ask yourself:

 Is my electricity bill always high?

-There are plenty of things that can encourage you to start utilizing a solar panel for your home, but your electricity bill is a massive determiner.
+There are plenty of things that can encourage you to start utilizing solar energy for your home, but your electricity bill is a massive determiner.
 At present, utility companies have rates that vary depending on where one lives.
 Some parts of the US may have electricity companies that charge 20 cents or more per Kilowatt-hour, while other parts of the country may demand only eight cents per kWh.

 Going solar allows one to efficiently set up on their roof a mini power plant to replace their current one where their utility sources its electricity from.
 So if your bills are regularly high, that means you’re the one who benefits the most of our solar panels.